blabla1337/skf-flask/skf/markdown/code_examples/asp/17-code_example--Crossdomain.xml_--.md

 **Example:**

 A bad example of a crossdomain.xml would be:

+	:::xml
 	<?xml version="1.0" ?>
 	<cross-domain-policy>
 	  <site-control permitted-cross-domain-policies="master-only"/>